 - Having financial independence, whether you work or not, is vital, especially in a marriage.

-While most of us have or have had the privilege of living or spending quality time with our grandparents, many are deprived of this joy.
+While most of us have or have had the privilege of living or spending quality time with our grandmothers, many are deprived of this joy.
 If you are someone who wishes to be with a senior citizen that’ll be like a grandparent, visit an old age home today.
-The smile you’ll bring those lonely faces will make your day!
+The smile you’ll bring to those lonely faces will make your day!